 Our operations are subject to all operating hazards and risks normally incidental to handling, storing, transporting and otherwise providing customers with our products such as natural disasters, adverse weather, accidents, fires, explosions, hazardous materials releases, mechanical failures and other events beyond our control.
 If any of these events were to occur, we could incur substantial losses because of personal injury or loss of life, severe damage to and destruction of property and equipment, and pollution or other environmental damage resulting in curtailment or suspension of our related operations.
 As a result, we may be a defendant in legal proceedings and litigation arising in the ordinary course of business.
+The Partnership records a liability when it is probable that a loss has been incurred and the amount is reasonably estimable.

 As we self-insure workers' compensation, automobile and general liability claims up to pre-established limits, we establish reserves based upon expectations as to what our ultimate liability will be for claims based on our historical factors.
 We evaluate on an annual basis the potential for changes in loss estimates with the support of qualified actuaries.
-As of September 30, 2015, we had approximately \$60.5 million of net insurance reserves and had issued \$48.4 million in letters of credit for current and future claims.
-Other than matters for which we self-insure, we maintain insurance policies with insurers in amounts and with coverage and deductibles that we believe are reasonable.
+As of September 30, 2016, we had approximately \$64.1 million of net insurance reserves and had issued \$44.8 million in letters of credit for current and future claims.
+Other than matters for which we self-insure, we maintain insurance policies with insurers in amounts and with coverage and deductibles that we believe are reasonable and prudent.

 However, there can be no assurance that the ultimate settlement of these claims will not differ materially from the assumptions used to calculate the reserves or that the insurance we maintain will be adequate to protect us from all material expenses related to potential future claims for remediation costs and personal and property damage or that these levels of insurance will be available in the future at economical prices, either of which could have a material effect on our results of operations.
+Further, certain types of claims may be excluded from our insurance coverage.
+If we were to incur substantial liability and the damages are not covered by insurance or are in excess of policy limits, or if we incur liability at a time when we are not able to obtain liability insurance, then our business, results of operations and financial condition could be materially adversely affected.